 - Together, they review the options, risks, harms, side effects and the relative value of those effects.

 - The family’s ability to follow through with the plan is discussed.

 - The family will decide on a course of action or may choose to defer.

 - The family will follow up with the CEC team to discuss their preferred course of action

 - The Decision Coach is available to you upon request.

-Please review Shared Decision Making Brochure for more information
+Please visit out Shared Decision Making site for more information